dxx-rebirth/dxx-rebirth/d1x-rebirth/README.txt

    For example:
    * Plays Descent and Descent 2 and all their AddOns and third-party levels.
    * DXX-Rebirth runs on your favourite Operating System.
-We officially support Linux (and other *NIX), Mac OS X 10.4+ and Windows (2000, XP, Vista, 7).
+We officially support Linux (and other *NIX), Mac OS X 10.4+ and Windows (7, 8, 8.1, 10).
 Still the code can be compiled on many other systems as well.
    * OpenGL provides a fast and smooth rendering - even on low-end systems.
    * Optionally you can enbale several effects like Transparency, Colored lighting, Texture Filtering, FSAA, etc.
    * Thanks to SDL, a wide palette of Joysticks are supported.
 Also you can use more Joysticks, buttons and axes than you can ever operate in your state of evolution.